Become a Master of Back-to-School Shopping With These Tips & Tricks

-Y'all, we love fall.
-The changing of the leaves, that special smell in the air, the enthusiasm that comes with a fresh school year — and, of course, the shopping.
-Who doesn't love back-to-school shopping and the heady excitement of filling their cart with crisp composition notebooks and writing utensils galore?
+With the upcoming fall season comes the changing of the leaves, that special smell in the air, the enthusiasm of a fresh school year — and, of course, the shopping.
+Are we the only suckers for the heady excitement of filling shopping carts with crisp composition notebooks and writing utensils galore?

-But with all the bustle and the enjoyment of picking out fun new supplies also comes the part when we all get a little distracted from staying on task and reaching our end goal.
-Yup, there are two things that usually happen when we are in the throes of BTS shopping: We start haphazardly tossing things into our cart and get so excited we freeze and forget half the things we came for.
+But there are two things that usually happen when we are in the throes of BTS shopping: We start haphazardly tossing things into our cart and get so excited that we forget half the things we came for.

 The following must-know back-to-school shopping tips will help you become a master and make it out of the store without having to schedule a follow-up trip.
-Because everyone wants a one-stop shopping experience that's time-efficient and a blast.
+Because everyone wants a one-stop shopping experience that's time-efficient and a blast, right?

-If you have your eye on a particular prize — say, this super-cute Cat & Jack shooting stars backpack your kid has been begging for — see if you can set up an email alert for the brand (or even that specific item).
+If you have your eye on a particular prize — say, a super-cute Cat & Jack sequin unicorn backpack your kid has been begging for — see if you can set up an email alert for the brand (or even that specific item).
 If you set these up a few weeks out, you'll have time to monitor the price and spring into action when it's too good to pass up.

-Hop into Google Docs and create a shareable online spreadsheet to keep track of exactly what your student needs for the new school year.
-Not only is this a great visual to recenter your focus when you start wandering down the aisles aimlessly, but it is also perfect for sharing with family members who might be picking up supplies for your child.
+Hop into Google Drive and create a shareable online spreadsheet to keep track of exactly what your student needs for the new school year.
+Not only is this a great visual to recenter your focus when you start wandering down the aisles aimlessly, but it's also perfect for sharing with family members who might be picking up supplies for your child.

-Back-to-school, like Christmas, is one of those seasons when everyone is shopping — so stores tend to get a little crowded.
+Back-to-school, like the holiday season, is one of those times when everyone is shopping — so stores tend to get a little crowded.
 But if you avoid peak hours, you'll have a little more room to breathe and enjoy yourself.

 Click the store near you and scroll down a little below "See what's in store," and you'll find a graph of popular times.
 It'll even give you a live view of how busy it is at that moment in time.